ansys/pyworkbench/doc/source/getting-started/installing.rst

 Install PyWorkbench
 ###################

-PyWorkbench can be installed in different platforms.
+PyWorkbench can be installed on different platforms.
 Select your platform for instructions on how to install PyWorkbench.

 .. grid:: 3